Bi-Level Optimization for Generative Recommendation: Bridging Tokenization and Generation: Experiment

 We begin by assessing the overall performance of the compared methods on these datasets.
 The summarized results are presented in Table~\ref{table:main}, yielding the following observations: \begin{itemize}[leftmargin=*]

-\item BLOGER demonstrates superior recommendation performance compared to the baselines on both datasets, which can be attributed to the effectiveness of its bi-level optimization formulation and tailored learning strategy.
+\item BLOGER demonstrates better recommendation performance compared to the baselines on all datasets, which can be attributed to the effectiveness of its bi-level optimization formulation and tailored learning strategy.
 Importantly, BLOGER does not introduce any additional auxiliary alignment loss, suggesting that the recommendation loss alone provides direct and effective supervision for guiding the tokenization process—thereby validating our intuition regarding the interdependence between tokenization and generation.

-\item Traditional recommendation methods generally underperform compared to generative recommendation methods, primarily due to their reliance on discrete ID representations, which limits their ability to capture hierarchical semantic structures across multiple levels of granularity.
-In contrast, generative approaches that incorporate RQ-VAE can effectively model such semantics, enabling more nuanced differentiation between semantically similar items by leveraging fine-grained representations.
+\item Traditional recommendation methods generally underperform compared to generative ones, primarily due to their reliance on discrete ID representations, which limits their ability to capture hierarchical semantic structures across multiple levels of granularity.
+In contrast, generative approaches that incorporate RQ-VAE or RQ-Kmeans can effectively model such semantics, enabling more nuanced differentiation between semantically similar items by leveraging fine-grained representations.

 \item Both ETEGRec and LETTER achieve performance improvements over TIGER, which can be attributed to the enhanced alignment between the tokenizer and the recommender.
 Specifically, LETTER introduces collaborative embeddings as auxiliary signals during the tokenization phase, effectively addressing the challenge of reconciling items' similar semantics with their dissimilar interactions.
 In contrast, ETEGRec implicitly enables the two models to complement each other's tasks by incorporating auxiliary alignment losses on intermediate layers throughout the alternating optimization process. \end{itemize}